 TENTATIVE DATES: Spain II - June 2 - 23, 2015

-Spain I - May 11 - June 1, 2014 (3 weeks)
+TENTATIVE DATES: Spain I - May 10 - June 23, 2015

-Total Program Fee: $3,900 (Spain I or Spain II) $6,500 (Spain III)
+Total Program Fee: $3,900 (Spain I & II) OR $6,500 (Spain III)

 In 1985, this sleepy Castilian town was declared a World Heritage site by UNESCO.
 One of the main tourist attractions is the Alcázar, a royal palace built sometime around the 11th century where Queen Isabel agreed to fund Christopher Columbus’ exploration of the New World.
 The picturesque palace is said to be Walt Disney’s inspiration for Cinderella's Castle.
 Perhaps one of the most interesting structures is the Acueducto.
 It was built by the Romans to bring water to the city, and it functioned until just 20 years ago.
 The cathedral in Segovia is the last gothic cathedral in Spain.
-It is also worthy to mention the existence of many palaces which were built between the XII and the XVII centuries.
+It is also worth noting the existence of many palaces which were built between the XII and the XVII centuries.

 Due to high demand for this program, TnCIS will offer two sessions to choose from in Spain.
 Students may apply for the May program or the June program.
 Students interested in taking two Spanish courses abroad are welcome to apply for consecutive courses in Spain I and Spain II.
 Please contact the TnCIS office for questions about participating in both sessions.

 Accommodations: Students will live and eat three meals per day with a local family.